-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness their Graduation Rate.
-These were our all- student group, socioeconomically disadvantaged, English learners, African American, Hispanic, homeless, foster youth, White, and students with disabilities.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the 2023 CA Dashboard for their federal graduation rate.
+These were our all-student group, socioeconomically disadvantaged, English learners, African American, Hispanic, homeless, foster youth, White, and students with disabilities.
 We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red.
+The 2024 CA Dashboard 4-5 year graduation rate had these student groups in the red: African American, English learners, foster youth, Hispanic, homeless, long-term English learners, socioeconomically disadvantaged, students with disabilities and White students.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
-Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program.
-Scope: Schoolwide achieve 1-3 points higher per Learning Period compared to those who do not.
+Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program. at increasing credit completion through intensive tutoring.
+We are convinced that by operating as a Professional Learning Community and enhancing our school-wide approach, we will witness greater progress in the future.
+We understand from our data that students who engage in tutoring tend to achieve 1-3 points higher per Learning Period compared to those who do not.
 Despite our best efforts, this initiative did not achieve the desired outcome outlined in prompt 3.
 Nonetheless, guided by feedback from both our ELAC and students, we are committed to its continuation.
 Through a collaborative evaluation and needs assessment, we have pinpointed a key factor contributing to its limited effectiveness: insufficient student participation in tutoring, which negatively impacts the average credit completion of the student body.
-Recognizing the significant impact of tutoring on credit attainment-where participants typically earn 1-3 more credits compared to nonparticipants within a learning period-we are revising the design of this action.
+Recognizing the significant impact of tutoring on credit attainment-where participants typically earn 1-3 more credits compared to non-participants within a learning period-we are revising the design of this action.
 Our focus will be on enhancing student engagement in tutoring sessions to bolster credit completion rates in the upcoming three-year cycle.
 This revision may involve the recruitment of additional tutors if deemed necessary.
 We are implementing intensive tutoring with increased participation and access to virtual and in-person tutors.
-A high-quality tutor and student relationship with help increase participation.
-This will help them complete their assignments and increase the rate at which they finish their courses.
-Tutors support these students both virtually and in person and are available during school hours and optional evening school hours.
-They scaffold skills that need to be reinforced through additional practice.
-Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress toward credit recovery disadvantaged, English learners, African American, Hispanic, homeless, foster youth, White, and students with disabilites, We expect them to increase each year.
+A high-quality tutor and student relationship with help increase participation. completion rates for all of our student groups, especially for the following student groups in the red: all-student group, socioeconomically disadvantaged, English learners, African American, Hispanic, homeless, foster youth, White, and students with disabilites, We expect them to increase each year.
 Additionally, student groups on the Dashboard 5-year graduation rate will be monitored.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
+Scope: Schoolwide This will help them complete their assignments and increase the rate at which they finish their courses.
+Tutors support these students both virtually and in person and are available during